 Each Fellow will receive a 8,000€ award to work over a period of eight months, from September 2019 to May 2020.
 The award will be paid in two equal installments at the beginning and the end of the Program.
-During the course of the Program, ARTWORKS will organize regular events with art professionals and experts in the interest of exchanging ideas and expertise and will encourage the participants to share their work in-progress.
-The Fellows are expected to participate actively in the Program and will be required to report twice on the development of their artistic practice.
+During the course of the Program, ARTWORKS will organize regular events with art professionals and experts in the interest of exchanging ideas and expertise and will also encourage the participants to share their work in progress.
+The Fellows are expected to actively participate in the Program and will be required to report twice on the development of their artistic practice.

-For the SNF Artist Fellowship Program September 2019 - May 2020, artists working in the fields of fine arts, moving image, dance and curatorial as described above are eligible to apply under the following conditions:
+For the SNF Artist Fellowship Program September 2019 - May 2020, artists working in the fields of Visual Arts, Moving Image, Dance & Choreography and Curating as described above are eligible to apply under the following conditions:

 (*) The awards for the 2nd SNF Artist Fellowship will be distributed as follows:

-All eligible candidates can submit their applications online at art-works.gr during the period from February, 4 to February, 24 of 2019.
-Each candidate may only apply in one category, while previous awardees are not eligible to apply again.
+All eligible candidates can submit their application online at art-works.gr during the period from February 4 to February 24, 2019.
+Each candidate may apply in only one category, while previous awardees are not eligible to reapply.

-In order to complete the application form, the candidates are required to provide personal information, a detailed resume, an artist statement, work samples (portfolio) and describe their interest in participating in the Program.
+In order to complete the application form, the candidates are required to provide personal information, a detailed resume, an artist statement, work samples (portfolio) and to address questions regarding the Program.
 Proof of eligibility evidence will also be asked.

 The finalists will be notified by e-mail no later than 15 June 2019.